hgg/improvement-splitter/README.md

 # Automatic Improvement Splitting

 This script contains a few bash functions to help automate the process of splitting improvements to a different branch.
-They

 ## Setup
 A script for setting up the functions is included, but they can easily be added manually to your existing alias file or even directly on your shell profile (please don't :sweat_smile:)